-- Iterate through List using Regular for loop
+Iterate through List elements

-- Iterate through List using Enhanced for loop
+Iterate through List using Regular for loop

 Below is an example code to loop through List using regular for loop.